ismailer7/store_app/readme.md

                 - pip install geocoder
         * and also requests module for sending HTTP GET requests to search the stores (based on your latitude and longtitude) to retrieve all stores that are nears you.
                 - pip install requests
+        * all this stuff could be gather into one single Docker image that contains all requirements files that needed in order to run this app (I will add it as soon as possible)
 ## Author
     * Name : RZOUKI ismail
     * Email : ismailrzouki7@gmail.com